microl44/Julet/README.md

 # GDPR

 This website complies with the rules, guidelines and instructions provided by the General Data Protection Regulation (GDPR). https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679.
-Any saving of private data (not using the two freely availible accounts) is in according to article 6, section f.
+Any processing of private data (not using the two freely availible accounts) is in according to article 6, section f.

-The creator and contributors takes no responsibility for any code that's stolen, changed and hosted by 3rd party users.
+The creator and contributors takes no responsibility for any code that's stolen, changed or hosted by 3rd party users.
 Please view "policy.php" for additional instructions on how data is processed.

 In case any external user wants to deploy their own copy of Julet, the following steps must be taken to comply with article 5, section e.
 The user has to set up a system in which private data is periodically removed.
 This includes any cookies saved and data within the "activity_log" table of the resulting database.
 Easy ways to accomplish this is to use cronJob for linux deployments, or the Task Scheduler app on windows deployments.
 Open the Task Scheduler by typing "Task Scheduler" into the Start menu search bar and selecting the app.